Frequently asked questions

 - Indoor Bowls User Survey

-The building costs of facilities used in the SFC are for average facilities that we endorse and exclude the following:
+The building costs of facilities used in the SFC are for average facilities that we endorse.
+The costs exclude the following:

-- Site abnormal costs, such as poor ground, difficult access, long service connections and so on
+- Site abnormal costs such as poor ground, difficult access and long service connections

-The SFC automatically applies the Building Cost Information Service’s (RICS) Pricing Adjustment Factors to the costs.
-These variations are on a County and London Borough basis.
+The SFC automatically applies the Building Cost Information Service’s Pricing Adjustment Factors to these costs.
+These variations are on a county and London borough basis.